Redmond High School (Washington): School spirit

 Redmond High School Pep Band is organized yearly to play at home football and basketball games.
 Three students (one for football and two for basketball) are selected as Pep Band Directors, though only the football director is known as Drum Major.
-New and popular songs are added by request of the students and staff.
-The current fight song (2003-) is set to the Blazing Saddles theme, with lyrics written by band director Andy Robertson.
-The former fight song was set to the University of Wisconsin–Madison's fight song, On, Wisconsin!.

-The school newspaper, The Blaze, is written by the Newspaper class and distributed in color.
-In 2014, a group of graduating seniors distributed a parody of The Blaze titled "The Laze" as a senior prank, facetiously emulating the newspaper's style and tendencies.
+The Pep Band was led by Andy Robertson, an inductee of Washington Music Educators Association Hall of Fame and conductor of the Washington Wind Symphony, from 1991 until his death in 2022.

 Campus

 The Redmond High School campus is centered in one large building containing academic classrooms, a student cafeteria, a central courtyard, three gymnasiums, and a performing arts center.
-The B Wing extension, added in 2012, includes several additional classrooms.
 Several portable classrooms are also set up in close proximity to the main building.

+In 2012, the B Wing was constructed, adding several additional classrooms.
+In 2025, construction began on expanding the main office area, including adding a second floor above the main office with additional classrooms.
+Temporary portables were constructed to house the main office and counseling office.
+Originally scheduled to finish in Fall 2026, it was delayed to Fall 2027 due to design and permit delays.

-For athletics, Redmond High School maintains Walter L. Seabloom field which accommodates both football and track & field events.
+For athletics, Redmond High School maintains Walter L. Seabloom field, which accommodates football and track & field events.
 The campus has two additional open grass fields, baseball and softball fields, and six tennis courts.
-For aquatic events, Redmond High School utilizes Redmond Pool which is across the street from the main campus.
+For aquatic events, Redmond High School utilizes Redmond Pool, across the street from the main campus.